In this guide

 Revalidating while studying to become a registered nurseBack to top

-If you want to keep your nursing associate registration, you will need to revalidate as a nursing associate.
+If you want to keep your nursing associate registration, you'll need to revalidate as a nursing associate.

 If you're studying on a nursing pre-registration programme, you can still revalidate your nursing associate registration as long as you can meet all the requirements for revalidation in a nursing associate role.

-We do not require you to maintain your registration as a nursing associate while you are on your programme.
+We don't require you to maintain your registration as a nursing associate while you're on your programme.
 This means you should be regarded as a student nurse, not a registered nursing associate, during your supernumerary practice placements.